 Along with preventing oxidative damage in the muscles, spirulina can also prevent oxidative damage in the brain.
 One study found that spirulina reduced the levels of a harmful protein in the brain, suggesting that spirulina supplementation can help prevent memory loss.

 Another study found that spirulina reduced neurotoxicity and inflammation in the brain.
 Inflammation is a major contributor to several major neurodegenerative diseases, including Parkinson’s disease, on which this study focused.

-Multiple double-blind studies demonstrate spirulina’s ability to improve health markers in obese patients, including weight loss.
+Multiple double-blind studies demonstrate spirulina’s ability to improve health markers in obese patients.
 These studies range from supplementing 2 grams to 8.4 grams of spirulina for anywhere from 4 to 18 weeks.

 Common among them was that the researchers in all studies found statistically significant reductions body mass, body mass index (BMI) waist circumference.
 They recorded lower LDL (bad) cholesterol, higher antioxidant levels, and better insulin sensitivity.